Juul1995/PYCD/README.md

 Otherwise you can't use pip.
 https://linuxconfig.org/install-pip-on-linux

-How to make sure the actions are executed in what order: https://resources.github.com/whitepapers/github-actions-cheat/
+How to make sure the actions are executed in the correct order.
+The steps are executed in sequence.
+So if pytest fails, then the action stops and sends a failed report.
+I built in a visual check, which is in step Run bash deployment.sh, it says; It should have worked

 Problems & solutions